+Rehearsals:

+Tech:

 Previews:

 Opening Date:

 Performances:

 Closing Date:

-Compensation.
-There is no compensation for this performance.
 Or shall receive a total fee as outlined in separate contract/rider.
 This agreement shall not constituteas an employee of the Theatre, and it is understood that the shall perform his/her duties as an independent contractor.
 3. Rehearsal and Performance Schedule.
-Subject to Section 4 of this Agreement, agreement.

-3. Rehearsal and Performance Schedule.
-Subject to Section 4 of this Agreement, \\\\\ agrees to report to and attend punctually all rehearsals, tech, calls, and performances as stipulated by the Theatre, the director, or the stage manager.
+Subject to Section 4 of this Agreement, agrees to report to and attend punctually all rehearsals, tech, calls, and performances as stipulated by the Theatre, the director, or the stage manager.
 They agree to be available for all performances.
 Any factors that may impact the Actor's availability must be immediately communicated to the stage manager.
 The failure by the Actor to attend such rehearsals, tech, or performances or the late arrival by the Actor to such rehearsals, tech, or performances may result in termination of the Actor and removal from the Production at the discretion of the Theatre, without notice or compensation.

-4. Conflicts

-Any potential conflicts with the performance schedule shall be disclosed to the Theatre prior to the execution of this contract.
+It is suggested that actors arrive 15 minutes before rehearsal to be ready to begin at the designated rehearsal start time.
+Chronic lateness impedes the rehearsal process and shows disrespect for the work and is a breach of contract.4.
+Conflicts Any potential conflicts with the performance schedule shall be disclosed to the Theatre prior to the execution of this contract.
+All absences due to conflicts must receive prior approval by the director and execution of this contract.
 All absences due to conflicts must receive prior approval by the director and stage manager.
-Approvals for an Actor's absence due to conflicts will not be granted for tech, previews, or opening night or any performance during the first weekend ("Opening Weekend")..
+Approvals for an Actor's absence due to conflicts will not be granted for tech, previews,